 We arrived at Ressano Garcia border crossing at 7:30am and the entire process took about 1.5hours.
 You can read about our experience here; ensure you have your documents in order and DO NOT use runners.
 We had planned to stay in Maputo, but with no campsites and no where safe to leave our Defender overnight, we stopped at Matola to pick up a sim for our phone and stock up on food, then pushed through to the coast, arriving at Praia Do Bilene at 4pm.

 Day 9-11: Praia Do Bilene

 With a rather hectic start to our overland adventures, this was the perfect place to take stock and breathe.
-We pretty much had the beach to ourselves and the water is shallow and calm; perfect for the little ones to play in.
+We pretty much had the beach to ourselves and the lagoon water at Praia do Bilene is shallow and calm; perfect for the little ones to play in.
 The campsite at Complexo Palmeira is basic but shady and right on the beach.

 Day 12: Paindane

 With a long drive ahead of us to Paindane, we set off at 7am and stopped off an hour later at Xai-xai to fill up on fuel and stock up on food at Shoprite.
 It was then 3.5 hours of driving along the same road, passing the odd dusty, nondescript town, until reaching the quaint town of Inhabane, with it’s faded Portuguese architecture harking back to colonial days.
 It’s worth spending a couple of hours wandering around.